FrankLeymann/ballerina/docs/tutorials/how-to-structure-ballerina-code.md

 ```

 The command will initialize a simple project with a package inside of it.
 If the folder where this command is run has Ballerina source files or subfolders, those will be placed into the new project.

+You can optionally run `init` in interactive mode where you can specify overrides for the default files and folders that are created.
+We will extend the `init` command in the future to be a general purpose template generator creating projects from templates defined by others than the Ballerina team.

 ### Create a Package
 Each subdirectory of the project root folder defines a single package.
 The subdirectory's name will be used to name the package.
 Any additional subdirectories within the package have no semantic meaning and can be used by the developer for organizing files.
 The package subdirectories can have as many Ballerina source files and all will be included within the package when it is built.